Particl-Community/academy/guides/guide_mp_setup_installation.rst

 	 		#. :ref:`Verify the checksum <Checksum verification>` of the file.
 	 		#.
 Open the downloaded :guilabel:`particl-desktop-X.X.X-win.exe` installer file.
 	 		#.
 Follow the installation instructions
 	 		#.
 A launcher is put on to your desktop and into the application launcher menu.
-Use this to start :guilabel:`Particl Desktop`.
+Use this to start :term:`Particl Desktop`.
 	 		#.
 Assign rules to your computer`s **firewall** to allow communications.
 On a standard Windows installation :guilabel:`Microsoft Defender` pops up.
 You must grant access.